hnyu/vonet/README.md

 ## Docker

-If by any chance the installation is not successful on your OS, you can use this docker [image]() which is built from the [docker file](docker/Dockerfile):
+If by any chance the installation is not successful on your OS, you can use a docker image built from this [docker file](docker/Dockerfile):

 ```bash
 docker run --gpus all -it horizonrobotics/misc:vonet-train /bin/bash